xuankimtran/docs-1/pages/katalon-analytics/docs/test-case-management-journey.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-dec-release-test-case-mgt/test-case-execution-data-info.png" width=100% alt="execution data info">

-If you have run tests, you can see all information of test executions.
+If you have run tests, this section contains information on your test executions.

 > Notes:
 >
-> If you are existing users who have created script repositories in Katalon TestOps before our December release, you need to refresh your script repositories to make test cases appear in folders on the **Test Cases** page.
+> If you are an existing user who has created script repositories in Katalon TestOps before, you need to refresh your script repositories to make test cases appear in folders on the **Test Cases** page.
 Follow these steps:
 >
 > 1. Go to **Configurations** > **Script Repositories**.
 > 2. Select a script repository to go to the script repository page.